WeblateOrg/weblate/docs/admin/install.rst

 Sample configuration for Apache
 +++++++++++++++++++++++++++++++

+It is recommended to use prefork MPM when using WSGI with Weblate.

 The following configuration runs Weblate as WSGI, you need to have enabled mod_wsgi (available as :file:`weblate/examples/apache.conf`):